-Physical therapy will help you keep your muscles, joints and bones from stiffening and weakening.
+Physical therapy and/or occupational therapy may be ordered for you after your fracture.
+These trained healthcare professionals will help you keep your muscles, joints, and bones from stiffening and weakening.
 Fractures may take 6-12 months to fully heal, and rehabilitation should be continued for as long as you continue to make gains from it.
-You will be given individualized exercises, as well as occupational therapy by trained healthcare professionals.
-These specialists will get you back to normal faster and ensure that you can carry out everyday functions, like combing your hair, eating, and bathing (for arm and wrist fractures).
-They will also help get you standing, walking, and sitting comfortably (for lower body fractures such as those of the pelvis, hip, knee, leg and ankle).
+The therapists will get you back to normal faster and make sure that you can carry out everyday functions.
+An occupational therapist will help you improve activities to keep you independent like combing your hair, eating, dressing, and bathing (for arm and wrist fractures).
+A physical therapist will help get you standing, walking, and sitting comfortably (for lower body fractures such as those of the pelvis, hip, knee, leg, and ankle).

 Reduce Risk Factors

 If your fracture was the result of falling, make sure that your doctor checks your walking ability, balance, vision, hearing, and other factors that can put you at risk for another fall.
 To reduce your fall and fracture risk even more:

 - Step up your physical activity.
 Do weight-bearing exercises such as walking (at least 5 times per week for 30 minutes each time).
 Start gradually.

 - Do exercises to improve your balance (Tai Chi classes can help).

 - .
 Have your blood pressure checked if you feel dizzy or lightheaded when you stand up after sitting down or lying down.

 - Get plenty of daily calcium (1,200-1,500 mg) and vitamin D (800- 2000 IU).

 - Fix any tripping hazards in your home (loose rugs, wires, dark stairways).

 - Stop smoking if you still smoke, and stay away from alcohol and sleep medications.